Getulius: Veneration

 There was previously a church of San Getulio at Teramo.

 Getulius' relics are purported to be at Rome, in the principal altar of the church of Sant'Angelo in Pescheria.
+His relics are also purported to be enshrined in an altar in the Metropolitan Cathedral Basilica of Santa María la Antigua in Panama City, Panama.

 The relics of his purported wife St. Symphorosa and their seven sons were transferred to the Church of Sant'Angelo in Pescheria at Rome by Pope Stephen II in 752.
 A sarcophagus was found here in 1610, bearing the inscription: Hic requiescunt corpora SS.
 Martyrum Simforosae, viri sui Zotici (Getulii) et Filiorum ejus a Stephano Papa translata.
 They were placed in a glass urn during the pontificate of Pius IV, who placed the relics in an urn of glass.
 In 1584, part of his relics were donated by Gregory XIII to the Jesuits, and these relics are found in a chapel near the Villa d'Este.
 Some relics were taken to Jesuit colleges in India and Spain (June 25, 1572).
 On September 26, 1587, to prevent further distribution, Mariano Perbenedetti, governor of Rome, enclosed the rest of the relics at Sant'Angelo in a sarcophagus of marble.
 This same sarcophagus also holds relics of Cyrus and John.